Seiko Watch Markings & Identification Guide

 Seiko 5Seiko PresageSeiko Prospex (SKX series)Seiko Turtle (SRP series)Grand SeikoSeiko King Turtle

 Seiko serial numbers are typically found engraved on the case back of the watch and often follow a six-digit format on vintage models.
-The first digit commonly indicates the production year, while the second digit is often associated with the production month (where 1-9 represent January through September, and O, N, D are sometimes used for October, November, and December).
-However, this system can vary by production era, and some references suggest that the month coding changed over different decades.
+The first digit commonly indicates the production year, while the second digit is often associated with the production month.
+The remaining four digits represent a production sequence number.

 Some modern Seiko watches, especially those produced for international markets, may use longer serial number formats or different coding systems.
 Always consider that serial number formats can vary by factory, production line, and era.
 When in doubt, consulting Seiko's official service centers or reputable collector communities is commonly recommended for accurate dating.